-Ground and other lease income increased to \$9.9 million during the three months ended June 30, 2018 from \$4.9 million for the same period in 2017.
-The increase in 2018 was primarily due to ground and other lease income earned on eight Ground Leases originated or acquired subsequent to July 1, 2017.
+Ground and other lease income increased to \$32.7 million during the nine months ended September 30, 2018 from \$16.3 million for the same period in 2017.
+The increase in 2018 was primarily due to \$9.6 million of ground and other lease income earned on 11 Ground Leases originated or acquired subsequent to October 1, 2017, \$4.3 million of additional ground and other lease income earned on 3 Ground Leases originated or acquired in 2017 prior to October 1, 2017 and an increase of \$2.8 million of percentage rent earned on our Park Hotels Portfolio.

-Other income for the three months ended June 30, 2018 consists primarily of a \$1.5 million termination fee received by us in connection with the termination of a purchase contract for the purchase of the leased fee interest in a property due to the exercise by another entity of a pre-existing pre-emptive right to acquire such property and interest income earned on our cash balances.
-Other income for the three months ended June 30, 2017 consists primarily of interest income earned on financing provided to a Ground Lease tenant.
+Other income for the nine months ended September 30, 2018 consists primarily of \$1.5 million received by us in connection with the termination of a contract for the purchase of the leased fee interest in a property due to the exercise by another entity of a pre-existing pre-emptive right to acquire such property and interest income earned on our cash balances.
+Other income for the nine months ended September 30, 2017 consists primarily of interest income earned on our cash balances.

-During the three months ended June 30, 2018, we incurred interest expense from our secured financings including the 2017 Secured Financing, the 2017 Revolver and the 2017 Hollywood Mortgage of \$3.4 million.
-During the three months ended June 30, 2017, we incurred interest expense of \$2.2 million from our 2017 Secured Financing.
+During the nine months ended September 30, 2018, we incurred interest expense from our secured financings including the 2017 Secured Financing, the 2017 Revolver and the 2017 Hollywood Mortgage of \$10.4 million.
+During the nine months ended September 30, 2017, we incurred interest expense from our 2017 Secured Financing of \$4.3 million and we incurred an allocation of interest expense from iStar of \$2.4 million for the period prior to the origination of the 2017 Secured Financing.
+Interest expense was allocated to us by calculating our average net assets as a percentage of the average net assets in iStar's net lease business segment and multiplying that percentage by the interest expense allocated to iStar's net lease business segment.
+The increase in 2018 was primarily the result of additional borrowings to fund our growing investment portfolio.

-Real estate expense was \$0.4 million and \$0.5 million during the three months ended June 30, 2018 and 2017, respectively.
-During the three months ended June 30, 2018, real estate expenses consisted primarily of the amortization of a below market lease asset at one of our hotel properties and insurance expense.
-During the three months ended June 30, 2017, real estate expenses consisted primarily of the amortization of a below market lease asset at one of our hotel properties, recoverable property taxes at one of our properties and insurance and consulting fees.
-The decrease in 2018 was primarily due to a decrease in recoverable property taxes at one of our properties.
+Real estate expense was \$1.2 million and \$1.1 million during the nine months ended September 30, 2018 and 2017, respectively.
+During the nine months ended September 30, 2018, real estate expenses consisted primarily of the amortization of a below market lease asset at one of our hotel properties, property appraisal fees and insurance expense.
+During the nine months ended September 30, 2017, real estate expenses consisted primarily of the amortization of a below market lease asset at one of our hotel properties, recoverable property taxes at one of our properties and insurance, consulting and legal fees.